 - Scheduling has been spread out.
 We are seeing fewer patients per hour over a longer period of time, to minimize the number of people who are in our facilities.

-- A zero-visitors policy with few exceptions remains in place to ensure we can follow proper social distancing that helps to keep our vulnerable patients safe.
+- A zero-visitors policy with few exceptions remains in place on the outpatient side to ensure we can follow proper social distancing that helps to keep our vulnerable patients safe.
+For hospitalized patients, visitation is limited.
 While we know this is difficult, our teams will help you stay connected with your family or support person while you’re here.
 Please ask your team if you need assistance.

 We understand how important loved ones are when it comes to cancer.
 However, people with cancer are among the most vulnerable when it comes to COVID-19.
 Knowing this, it is our responsibility to protect our patients and our employees by limiting visitation.